spinkube/documentation/content/en/docs/topics/selective-deployments.md

 # TODO include output
 ```

 And there you have it!
-A subset of your Spin application deployed on SpinKube with no modifications to your source code.
-This approach lets you quickly deploy only the components you need, which can improve efficiency in environments where only specific services are required.
+You selectively deployed a subset of your Spin application to SpinKube with no modifications to your source code.
+This approach lets you easily deploy only the components you need, which can improve efficiency in environments where only specific services are required.